-Kansas City is one of 27 finalists for the 2017 All-America City Award for its accomplishments in improving educational outcomes for low-income children.
+Kansas City has won a 2017 All-America City Award for its accomplishments in improving educational outcomes for low-income children.

 - Demonstrate they have moved the needle on outcomes for low-income children in at least two of the following community solutions areas: school readiness, school attendance, summer learning and/or grade-level reading.